scala/scala3/docs/_spec/01-lexical-syntax.md

 A newline in a Scala source text is treated as the special token “nl” if the three following criteria are satisfied:

 1. The token immediately preceding the newline can terminate a statement.
-1. The token immediately following the newline can begin a statement.
+1. The token immediately following the newline can begin a statement and is not a _leading infix operator_.
 1. The token appears in a region where newlines are enabled.

 The tokens that can terminate a statement are: literals, identifiers and the following delimiters and reserved words: